- Chancellor’s Office

 - Alternate contact.
 The University will provide a qualified alternate contact in the event that the Equal Opportunity Officer is the subject of a complaint or has a substantial conflict of interest in connection to the Complainant or the Respondent.
-The Director of the Equal Opportunity Center of Excellence shall be the alternate contact: (207) 581-1226 In the event that ze is the Equal Opportunity Officer, the Equal Opportunity Administrator shall be the alternate contact: (207)581-1226.
+The Director of the Office of Equal Opportunity shall be the alternate contact: (207) 581-1226 In the event that ze is the Equal Opportunity Officer, the Equal Opportunity Administrator shall be the alternate contact: (207)581-1226.

 - Confidentiality.
 Informal resolution and investigations will be conducted as confidentially as possible to protect the privacy rights of both the Complainant and the Respondent.
 Consultation with and involvement of other employees, supervisors, Human Resources, and others will be strictly limited to those who may have information about the alleged incident, who need to know that a complaint has been made, or whose job responsibilities include equal opportunity matters.
 In order to protect the privacy of those involved in the complaint and the effectiveness of the investigation, all individuals involved are strongly encouraged not to discuss information about the complaint within the University except with the investigator, Equal Opportunity or Human Resources staff, advisors, or their union representative.
 The Complainant and Respondent may discuss the matter with family and others outside the University as necessary for support and guidance and may obtain assistance from University counseling professionals or the Employee Assistance Program.

 - General.
 The Complainant and Respondent have the right to an Advisor of their choice.